selldone/sample-connect-provider/README.md

 to your service just by one click and sync products.
 When a new order checkout, we create sub-orders  (fulfilment) and send them to related connect providers.

+## How to start

+1. Go to the providers panel and create a new provider.
+2. Open the created provider and complete information about your service on the setting tab.
+3. Go to the Dashboard and click on create connect bridge.
+To create the bridge you should 1- have a wallet with USD currency ( Create wallet) and 2- have 20USD charge.
+Users can select your service in the Channel > Connect OS tab, only if your provider has a bridge.
+4. Get Access Token in the APIs tab, and get Webhook Sign Key in the webhooks tab.
+You can use access token in Authorization header of API request, and use sign key to validate received webhooks from Selldone.
+5. Go to the Auth tab and setup users authentication flow.
+6. Implement all required webhooks (required).
+7. Using APIs are optional and depends on your service.

+## Supported Modes

+###  Migration
+Get products, categories, and customers.
+After the user deletes this service, the received products, categories, and customers will not be deleted.

+### Dropshipping
+Get products, categories, and orders.
+The system removes products after the user removes the service.